jg-digital-media/jgdm_jobs_pathway/readme.md

 	  + `COMPLETED: 27-10-2025` - Then set "Location → Post Type is equal to Job Application."

++ `COMPLETED: 28-10-2025 ` - Link logout page to WordPress logout system (Logout) `.logout-link`"
++ `COMPLETED: 27-10-2025 ` - Enqueue styles and scripts in `functions.php`
++ `COMPLETED: 28-10-2025 ` - Fix bug on login pages preventing link to registration page from working `/login/` & `index.php`
++ `COMPLETED: 28-10-2025 ` - Welcome user to the app and then invite to register `register.php`.
++ `COMPLETED: 28-10-2025 ` - Style register and login buttons `register.php` and `login.php`
-  + `TODO: ` - STAGE 5 — Create a Front-End Dashboard Template
++ `COMPLETED: 28-10-2025 ` - STAGE 5 — Create a Front-End Dashboard Template

-	  + `TODO: ` - page-dashboard.php
-	  + `COMPLETED: 27-10-2025` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template.
++ `COMPLETED: 27-10-2025` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template. `page-dashboard.php`

 + `TODO: ` - STAGE 6 - Add a Front-end "Add Job" Form
-	  + `TODO: ` - use the ACF Frontend Form Feature
++ `TODO: ` - use the ACF Frontend Form Feature to create job application tracking details for a logged in user
-	  + `COMPLETED: 27-10-2025` - Auto assign posts to logged in user
++ `COMPLETED: 27-10-2025` - Auto assign posts to logged in user - `functions.php`

   + `TODO: ` - STAGE 7 — Motivational Messages